selva-dt3/Learning-management-system/LMSWebApplication/assets/supabase_runbook.md

 - No syntax errors
 - No duplicate policy errors
 - Storage policy DO $$ blocks skip creation if policy exists
+- Public policies are dropped and recreated cleanly

 Notes:
 - Ensure Realtime is enabled for lessons and lesson_progress in the Supabase dashboard.
 - Confirm a non-public storage bucket 'lesson-files' is created under Storage.
+- If you previously used "CREATE POLICY IF NOT EXISTS", re-run this updated script to resolve the syntax error by applying idempotent guards.